marcusphelan/marcusphelan.github.io/_posts/2020-08-15-algebra-in-the-clouds.md

 ![Stone Roses](/assets/images/roses.png){: .center-image }

 John Squire, former Stone Roses guitarist has clearly been inspired by Pollock.
-The album cover of the band's volcanic debut album, and much of it's early album art was created by Squire who later described his art work as a ['rip-off'](https://www.theguardian.com/music/2004/may/13/stone-roses-john-squire-art).
-The album art is called _Bye Bye Badman_, also used in a track title.
+The cover of the band's volcanic debut album, and much of it's early visual flair was created by Squire, who later described his art as a ['rip-off'](https://www.theguardian.com/music/2004/may/13/stone-roses-john-squire-art).
+The piece is called _Bye Bye Badman_, also used as a track title.

-It was inspired by a TV documentary of the student riots in Paris in 1968, in which the protestors used lemons to counteract the effects of the tear gas.
-The lime and limpid green[^3] colour in the cover was inspired by [Squire's visit to the Giant's Causeway](https://www.radiox.co.uk/artists/stone-roses/secret-behind-the-stone-roses-debut-album-cover/) in County Antrim in Northern Ireland, a UNESCO World Heritage Site, a prime example of order in the chaos of nature itself, with its strange hexagonal basalt columns.
+The lemons on the cover were inspired by a TV documentary of the student riots in Paris in 1968, in which the protestors used them to counteract the effects of tear gas.
+The lime and limpid green[^3] used in the background was inspired by [Squire's visit to the Giant's Causeway](https://www.radiox.co.uk/artists/stone-roses/secret-behind-the-stone-roses-debut-album-cover/) in County Antrim in Northern Ireland, a UNESCO World Heritage Site, a prime example of order in the chaos of nature itself, with its strange hexagonal basalt columns.

 Squire's shimmering recursive guitar riffs are a sonic recreation of his drip paintings, evoked in songs like [_Waterfall_](https://open.spotify.com/track/4CWgqHRJjDLd2PCedMz8eY?si=L3S8Bzt1TwKvWDig6-Z-BQ) and [_This is the One_](https://open.spotify.com/track/433EQGQOsQjWvD5eImXkHf?si=w8Gd9o0aSqyh05c6UN2aJA).